Q: How many players in a team and how long are matches?

 Forest Summer Football is a social competition and is structured so that players form their own team amongst their friends, winter team mates, social and other sporting groups.

-If you do not have a team to join (or cannot form your own team) please complete this brief online form for individual players.
+If you do not have a team to join (or cannot form your own team) we will have a brief online form for individual players to complete.
+This will be ready once Team Registrations are open.
 When we are able to find a team looking for an additional player, we will contact you to put you in direct contact with that team or other players in the same situation.

 Please do not register individually until you are part of a team.